 A presentation on the IDEAL Center was given to the Board of Trustees in February by Scott Hummel, Interim Jeffers Director of Engineering.
 Implementation is envisioned over a four-year period.
 The first project is Business Link, an intensive introduction to the operating environment of global business linked to the students’ academic interests in the liberal arts.
-It will be piloted this summer, and the first multidisciplinary projects will begin in the fall.
+It will be piloted this summer, and the first multidisciplinary projects will begin in early 2014.

 “Launching the new IDEAL Center is the culmination of many advances the College has made in the last few years in integrating the liberal arts and engineering,” says Provost Wendy Hill.
 “A key element will be the multidisciplinary design projects in which engineering and liberal arts students work together on innovative solutions to real-world problems.
 This exciting moment will be remembered as the time when we truly leveraged our broad curriculum and offered opportunities for applied liberal learning in a way that no other undergraduate college can.”